HurricanKai/HurricanKai/README.md

 ### Hi there 👋
+Kai is a OSS developer from Germany & Student @ KIT I'm a platforms engineer at heart and have spent years enabling others to built software big and small.
+Most of my work is totally free and open source, so please do consider supporting me! https://github.com/sponsors/HurricanKai

-I'm a software developer from Germany interested in Algorithms, Graphics, Scheduling.
+Always interested in Algorithms, Graphics, Scheduling.
 Always open to talk about interesting projects, collaborations, etc.
 - Find me on discord as Kai1#8684
 - Send me an email at [contact@kaij.tech](mailto:contact@kaij.tech)